StackVista/stackstate-docs/stackpacks/integrations/scom.md

 #### Determine the required number of API requests

 Use the script below to determine the number of API requests required to retrieve topology data from SCOM.
-The script will return the numbr of components to be retrieved from the specified class.
+The script will return the number of components to be retrieved from the specified class.
 The configured `max_number_of_requests` must be higher than the number of components to retrieve multiplied by 3 - three API requests are required to retrieve data for each component.

 ```
  $objects = get-scomclass -name "Microsoft.Windows.Computer" | Get-SCOMClassInstance